 Executives all over Britain are being killed and their indispensable secretaries taking over.
 Emma follows the scent of a perfume to its maker but he is killed by his secretary before he can reveal anything.
 The plot now revealed, Emma enlists at one of the firms and follows the new head to a keep-fit class where the women are taught to hate men and take power — by a ventriloquist’s dummy!

-Steed and Emma defeat the gang and Steed uncovers the timid Henry as the man pulling the strings - he was seeking revenge on businessmen for ruining his wife’s business and causing her suicide.
-Shocked that they had been taking orders from a man, the feminists surrender.
+Steed and Emma defeat the gang and Steed uncovers the timid Henry as the man pulling the strings — he was seeking revenge on businessmen for ruining his wife’s business and causing her suicide.
+Shocked that they had been taking orders from a man, the feminists are easily defeated while Henry dies in a gunfight.

 The Avengers depart in a caravan and practice their ventriloquism.